Sidney VR

 By the way, switching off, that has somehow become a talent that not many people possess.
 Something always comes up.
 In any case, I myself used to wear glasses like that and can only say: I was completely gone.
 So gone that in the first ten minutes after the experience, I had really small problems to get back.
 In my case, however, this was not at home, but in a specially designed room, in which you played a kind of escape game and had to walk through a medieval town and solve puzzles.
 In reality, only a labyrinth with cardboard walls.
 But if I touched for a stone wall in the game, there was a stone wall, too.
 You could feel it haptically, that was already wicked.

-In the musical cosmos, for me still somewhat difficult to imagine, especially since the costs of production are naturally quite high and the market is still relatively small.
+In the musical cosmos, for me still somewhat difficult to imagine, especially since the costs of production are naturally quite high and the market is still relatively small, but the potential for a transformative music experience is immense.
 Everyone has a smartphone but few have virtual reality devices or similar accessories – yet.
 Christoph listed which three pillars he sees as the future of virtual reality in the music industry:

 “Well, in my opinion, there are currently three main ways how you can put music experiences in VR.
 The first is completely digital.
 That means with digital visitors and digital artists, where nothing is filmed live, but everything is animated and rendered in real-time.